 Why Your LinkedIn Profile Needs SEO

 Simply put, optimizing your profile on Linkedln will increase your page’s visibility, just like normal SEO for a website.
 An optimized profile will create leads and appear in more search results, leading to more networking conversations.
-It will help you attract more clients and build more connections with professionals within your industry.
+Above all, it will help you attract more clients and build more connections with professionals within your industry.

 6 Ways to Incorporate SEO in Your LinkedIn Profile